Aleppo was never meant to fall.

 The Turkish-backed operation coincided with the Israel-Lebanon ceasefire, meant to end the long Israeli bombardment of Lebanon.
 Hezbollah’s decision to enter a war against Israel led to Israel’s assassination of its senior leadership, including its long-serving secretary-general, Hassan Nasrallah; the neutralization of its middle cadres via exploding pagers; and the destruction of as much as 80% of its arsenal.
 With a depleted Party of God on the Syrian battlefield, and Iran too preoccupied picking up the pieces of its shattered project in the Levant, Turkish-backed rebels found the perfect moment to strike.

 Russia, too, has been busy elsewhere and could put up no real countermeasures.
 Vladimir Putin is now months away from entering the fourth year of a war in Ukraine that was meant to be over in two weeks.
 He has grown dependent upon North Korean, Cuban, Indian and Houthi auxiliaries to compensate for Russian military losses, thought to be in excess of 700,000.
-Since Feb.
-2022, the start of the full-scale invasion of Ukraine, Russia has gradually reduced its footprint in Syria, downsizing a squadron of more than two dozen fighter jets, eliminating the role of the mercenary Wagner Group following its mutiny in Russia a year ago, and removing some of its most advanced air defense platforms.
-All this as Washington idles through a changing of the guard between the outgoing Biden administration and Donald Trump’s second term.
+Since February 2022, the start of the full-scale invasion of Ukraine, Russia has somewhat reduced its footprint in Syria.
+This includes eliminating the role of the mercenary Wagner Group following its mutiny in Russia a year ago, relocating some combat aircraft to Ukraine and removing some of its most advanced air defense platforms.
+All this as Washington idles through a changing of the guard between the outgoing Biden administration and Trump’s second term.

 HTS had been spoiling for a big fight in Aleppo.
 What it got was its own changing of the guard.
 There were no Syrian troops inside the city, only security and police, who withdrew immediately.